bettyyeo/producedataproduct/README.md

 **About the deployed application**

 This shiny application is deployed [here](https://bettyyeo.shinyapps.io/datapdt).
+You could clone the server.r and ui.R in R-Studio.
 The project make use of previous assingment on the prediction model of the mtcars dataset.

 You can view the slidify presentation in [rPub] (http://rpubs.com/bettyyeo/82136).
 The markdown could be found in the index.rmd and the html in index.html.
 To navigate the pages in rPub, please tab on the spacebar.